hiiamboris/red-wiki/Red-Enhancement-Proposal-Template.md

 </table>

 ##Debate
 The purpose of this section is to allow members of the community to succinctly express either (or both) the pros and cons of the proposal.
+Links to supporting information should be included.

+This is not the place for long, discussion related to the proposal.
+The best place for such discussions would be the [Red Mailing List](https://groups.google.com/forum/#!forum/red-lang) as the conversations can be linked to from the proposal.
+Such discussions can also be held on [Red Gitter Chat](https://gitter.im/red/red) though they will not be preserved in such a convenient form as the mailing list.

-Links to supporting information should be included. __This section will be curated by the Red Team.__
+ __This section will be curated by the Red Team.__

 Author: \<The real name of the author.\>

 Date: \<The date added to the proposal.\>

 Point: \<The succinct reasons in support of or against the proposal.\>